acdh-oeaw/arche-docker/README.md

 ## Running

-General remarks (apply to all setups):
+**General remarks (apply to all setups):**

 * If you are using docker on linux you might need to use `sudo docker (...)` instead of `docker` depending on your system configuration.
 * Repository isn't ready just after the docker container start.
 You need to wait until it finishes the whole initialization process.
 At the first start it can take a few minutes.
-Please watch https://www.youtube.com/watch?v=MTCuBOcl64c to see how to check initialization progress.
+Please watch https://www.youtube.com/watch?v=MTCuBOcl64c to see how to check initialization progress (description in subtitles).

 ### Quick & dirty 10-minutes deployment